What is Frozen Pelvis and Frozen Pelvis Treatment?

-Frozen pelvis is a condition in where there are adhesions of all the organs in a female’s pelvic region especially her reproductive organs including the intestines.
+Frozen pelvis is a condition in which there are adhesions of all the organs in a female’s pelvic region especially her reproductive organs including the intestines.

 Adhesions are nothing but bands of scar tissue.
 This scar tissue develops between two organs and causes the two organ’s surfaces to stick together.
-This scar tissue is formed after any injury or inflammation or disease that affects the pelvis.
+This scar tissue is formed after an injury, inflammation, or disease that affects the pelvis.

 Frozen Pelvis is caused by

 - The adhesions in the pelvis can be caused after surgery.
 They may start to form a few hours after any abdominal surgical procedure.